-Kentucky's compulsory attendance law states that any student enrolled in public school who has attained the age of six (6), but has not reached his/her twenty-first birthday, who has been absent from school without a valid excuse for three (3) days or more, or tardy without a valid excuse on three (3) days or more, is a truant.
-A student who has been reported as a truant two (2) or more times (a total of six days) is a habitual truant under KRS 159.150.
-The law now provides for a fine of \$100 for the first offense and \$250 for a second offense.
+Kentucky's compulsory attendance law states that any student enrolled in public school who has attained the age of six (6), but has not reached his/her twenty-first (21st) birthday, who has been absent from school without a valid excuse for three (3) days or more, or tardy without a valid excuse on three (3) days or more, is a truant.
+A student who has been reported as a truant two (2) or more times (a total of six days) is a habitual truant.

-The following procedure has been developed by staff of the Woodford County Board of Education, the Woodford District Judges' Office, the Woodford County Attorney, the Cabinet for Health and Family Services and the Court Designated Workers' Office for use in addressing truancy in Woodford County.
+The following procedure has been developed by staff of the Woodford County Board of Education, the Woodford District Judges Office, the Woodford County Attorney, the Cabinet for Health and Family Services and the Court Designated Workers Office for use in addressing truancy in Woodford County.
 For the purpose of establishing a student's status as a truant, a student's attendance record is cumulative for an entire year.
 When students transfer from one Kentucky district to another, attendance information from the previous district shall become part of their official attendance record for that school year.